 (Image Source: Yoast)

 Next up, you’ll want to improve the performance of your site.
 The shorter your page loading time is, the better, and even a fraction of a second can bear a significant improvement.
 This isn’t as big of a ranking signal as some of the other factors on this list, but it is worth optimizing for—especially because of its peripheral benefits.
 When a user clicks through to your site, he/she will make a decision of whether to stay within seconds of arriving.
 According to KissMetrics, 47% of consumers expect a web page to load in 2 seconds or less, and 40% of people abandon a website that takes more than 3 seconds to load, while just a 1 second delay in page response can result in a 7% reduction in conversions.
 Make sure your content loads within that timeframe, or your bounce and exit rates will suffer—even if you’re sitting on a top search position.
-You can conduct a speed test on your website using this tool from Pingdom.
+You can conduct a site speed test on your website using this tool from Pingdom.

 This is a small ranking signal, but it’s worth optimizing for in part due to its surprising simplicity.
 Google introduced SSL encryption, a way of securing the information on your site, as a ranking signal back in 2014, and it may increase in significance as the years go on.
 Contact your hosting provider, and you can apply this encryption for a small additional fee, earning you the “HTTPS” designation and making your site more secure.
 Even if you don’t do this for the search rankings, it can keep your customers’ information safer.
 Note that I haven’t experimented with switching established domains/websites to https, as I’ve seen anecdotal reports of websites doing so and losing significant ground in the rankings.
 That’s why SEO.co hasn’t been switched over (our search traffic is great, and I don’t want to imperil it for a shot at marginal improvement).
 With that said, I would recommend any new website or domain to utilize SSL encryption.
 It may also be more important for websites that transmit data frequently, such as e-commerce sites where users must login and input personal or credit card information to complete a transaction.